Ian White (darts player): Career

 In 1997, White reached the final of the PDC's revived News of the World Darts Championship.
 He defeated Des Byrne, Gary Spedding, Peter Manley and Andy Jenkins on the way to the final, where he was defeated by Phil Taylor.

 White won the Antwerp Open, Denmark Open and the English National Championship in 2009.
-He qualified for the 2010 BDO World Darts Championship, but lost 0-3 in the first round to Stephen Bunting.
+He qualified for the 2010 BDO World Darts Championship, but lost in the first round to Stephen Bunting 3–0.
 Shortly afterwards, he left the BDO and joined the PDC, when fellow Stoke player Adrian Lewis offered to sponsor White and suggested he was capable of being in the world's top eight.
-A solid first year in the PDC saw him reach the semi-finals of a Pro Tour event in Dublin, gain an automatic Tour Card, and narrowly miss out on the 2011 PDC World Championship by £100.
+A solid first year in the PDC saw him reach the semi-finals of a Pro Tour event in Dublin, and gain an automatic Tour Card, but narrowly missed out on the 2011 PDC World Championship by £100.

 In February 2011, he reached his first PDC final since 1997.
-He lost 3-6 to Steve Brown in the final of the 2011 UK Open Qualifier 1.
+He lost 6–3 to Steve Brown in the final of the 2011 UK Open Qualifier 1.

 White finished third in the 2011 Grand Slam of Darts wildcard qualifier, and was awarded a place in the tournament proper after Simon Whitlock withdrew due to injury.

 2012

-He qualified for his first PDC World Championship in 2012, where he was beaten 1-3 by Robert Thornton in the last 64.
+He qualified for his first PDC World Championship in 2012, where he lost to Robert Thornton 3–1 in the last 64.
 He threw a nine-dart finish in the opening Players Championship event of the season in a first round match against Mark Hylton.
-White reached the semi-finals of the event, where he was beaten 4-6 by the eventual winner Justin Pipe.
-In April, he earned a place in the European Tour Event 1 in Vienna by defeating Adrian Gray in the UK qualifier.
-He played Colin Lloyd in the first round and lost 3–6, with his opponent averaging 111.
-In May, he reached the final of the Players Championship Event 5 where he lost 2–6 to Dave Chisnall.
-He also qualified for the third European Tour Event with a win over John Scott, but was then beaten by Raymond van Barneveld 2–6 in the first round in Düsseldorf.
+White reached the semi-finals of the event, where he was beaten 6–4 by the eventual winner Justin Pipe.
+In April, he earned a place in the 2012 Austrian Darts Open (European Tour Event 1) in Vienna by defeating Adrian Gray in the UK qualifier.
+He played Colin Lloyd in the first round and lost 6–3, with his opponent achieving a three-dart average of 111.
+In May, he reached the final of the Players Championship 5 where he lost to Dave Chisnall 6–2.
+He also qualified for the third 2012 European Darts Open (ET3) with a win over John Scott, but was then beaten by Raymond van Barneveld in the first round 6–2 in Düsseldorf.
 By July, White had reached two semi-finals and two finals in PDC events in 2012, meaning he qualified for the World Matchplay for the first time in his career due to being the sixth highest player on the ProTour Order of Merit who was not in the world's top 16.
-He played Vincent van der Voort in the first round and took out 164 and 161 finishes in a 10–5 victory to set up a last 16 fixture with 12-time World Matchplay champion Phil Taylor, which he lost 3–13.
+He played Vincent van der Voort in the first round and took out 164 and 161 finishes in a 10–5 victory to set up a last 16 match-up with Phil Taylor, which he lost 13–3.